DiyeMark/Road-Defect-Detection-System/README.md

 # Road-Defect-Detection-System
-A road defect detection system for Addis Ababa, Ethiopia
+A Road Defect Detection System for Addis Ababa, Ethiopia